safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 - **Add Connection:** Geodatabase:PostalAddress &gt; PointOnAreaOverlayer:Point
 - **Add Connection:** SpatiaLite:votingdivisions &gt; PointOnAreaOverlayer:Area
 - **Add Connection:** PointOnAreaOverlayer:Point &gt; Geodatabase:PostalAddress

+<br>Then open the parameters for the PointOnAreaOverlayer, expand the section Attribute Accumulation, and check Merge Attributes.
+The default settings are fine as they are.
+This will add the attributes from votingdivisions to PostalAddress.

 <br>**8) Edit Writer Schema**
 <br>That transformer will copy the division attribute on to each address, but that attribute won't be written unless we also add it to the output schema.

 So, inspect the parameters for the writer feature type PostalAddress.
 In the User Attributes tab add a new attribute called division (of type int):